Maiaosuna/Orange-County-Real-Estate-Analysis/README.md

 The statistical analysis revealed a hierarchy of what drives property value in this market.
 All of which were found to be statistically significant (P-value \< 0.05).

-The variables are as follows (descending) with their respective R-squared values:
+The statistical analysis revealed what drives property value this market.
+The primary variables are as follows (descending) with their respective R-squared values:
 1. Total Square Footage (strongest): 51.56%
 2. Number of Bathrooms: 45.02%
 3. Location (Zip Code): 30.87%
 4. Number of Bedrooms (Moderate): 20.25%

+A multiple regresion analysis was performed to quantify the specific financial impact of the top features:
+1. Every additional bathroom adds approx. $34,500 to the final sale price.
+2. Every additional square foot adds approx. $124 to the final sale price.

+Business Application
+The findings from this analysis provide a framework for real estate investors to make more strategic decisions.
+This valuation model can be used to:
+1. Identify Undervalued Assets
+2. Calcualte Renovation ROI
+3. Inform Offering Strategy

 Conclusion: The analysis concludes that a property’s physical characteristics, specifically its total square footage and number of bathrooms, are the most significant predictors of its final sale price.